dig-sec/cdojo/README.md

 **Installation**

 1. **Download:**
-2. **Make Executable:** Give the script execution permissions: `chmod +x cyberrange_setup.sh`
+2. **Make Executable:** Give the script execution permissions: `chmod +x deploy_cyber_dojo.sh`
-3. **Run as Root:** Execute the script with root privileges: `sudo ./cyberrange_setup.sh`
+3. **Run as Root:** Execute the script with root privileges: `sudo ./deploy_cyber_dojo.sh`

 **Configuration**

 **Usage**

-After running the script, you can manage your CyberRange virtual environment using standard Vagrant commands:
+After running the script, you can manage your Cyber Dojo virtual environment using standard Vagrant commands:

 * `vagrant status`: Check the status of the virtual machines.
 * `vagrant ssh <machine-name>`: SSH into a specific virtual machine.